Draft Local Planning Scheme No. 7

 Hi, What would be a likely time frame for LPS7 to be passed?
 I'm after a ballpark figure as I have a property that will be rezoned favourably and would consider subdividing the property.

-Tim Stalet asked over 1 year ago
+Tim Stalet asked about 2 years ago

 Hi.
 Thank you for your question.
 It is anticipated that LPS 7 will be gazetted and become operational around December 2023 if all goes to plan.
 However, there is a staged process to go through as follows, which may alter the timeframe: